fusionjs/fusionjs/rfcs/0000-template.md

 * implementation cost, both in term of code size and complexity
 * whether the proposed feature can be implemented in user space
-* the impact on teaching people React
+* the impact on teaching people Fusion
 * integration of this feature with other existing and planned features
-* cost of migrating existing React applications (is it a breaking change?)
+* cost of migrating existing Fusion applications (is it a breaking change?)

 There are tradeoffs to choosing any path.
 Attempt to identify them here.